 Chemotherapy.
 This is used to try to kill the cancer cells in the kidney and those that have spread to other organs.

-Doctors are always finding new ways to treat kidney cancer.
+Health care providers are always finding new ways to treat kidney cancer.
 New treatments are tested in clinical trials.
-Before beginning treatment, it's a good idea to ask your doctor if there are any clinical trials that may be helpful to you.
+Before beginning treatment, it's a good idea to ask your health care provider if there are any clinical trials that may be helpful to you.

 Q: Should everyone with kidney cancer get a second opinion?

 A: Many people with cancer get a second opinion from another health care provider before deciding on treatment.
 Here are some of the many reasons to get a second opinion: